travelnxt/appacitive-docs/v1.0/index.md

 Files
 =======

-Appacitive allows you to upload, download and ditribute media files like images, videos etc. on the appacitive platform so you can build rich applications and deliver media using an extensive CDN.
+Appacitive allows you to upload, download and distribute media files like images, videos etc. on the appacitive platform so you can build rich applications and deliver media using an extensive CDN.
 The appacitive files api works by providing you `pre-signed` urls to a third-party cloud storage service (<a href="http://aws.amazon.com/s3/">Amazon S3</a>), where the files can be uploaded to or downloaded from.
 You can upload and download files of any size and most filetypes are supported.